Microsys

 Sitemap Generator Last Modified Values

-A1 Sitemap Generator extracts these values in one of two ways:
+Our software product A1 Sitemap Generator extracts these values in one of the following ways:

 HTML pages: The webserver will usually generate this header for you.